General

 -

-As soon as it is clear when your pension will be adjusted, you will be notified by us automatically.
+All pensions have now been converted.
+From mid-March, you will receive your final calculation and can view your new pension in My Koopvaardij.
 You do not need to do anything yourself.
-However, it is a good idea to check your contact details in My Koopvaardij and adjust then if they are not correct.
+However, it is a good idea to check your contact details in My Koopvaardij.
+And adjust them if they are incorrect.

 Pension for your surviving dependants